zio/zio-quill/CONTRIBUTING.md

 If you are running Linux, you should also install Docker Compose separately, as described [here](https://docs.docker.com/compose/install/).

-After installing Docker and Docker Compose you have to setup databases:
+After installing Docker and Docker Compose you have to set up the databases:

 ```bash
 docker-compose run --rm setup
 ```

 After that you are ready to build and test the project.
-The following setp describes how to test the project with sbt built within docker image.
+The following setup describes how to test the project with sbt built within a Docker image.
 If you would like to use your local sbt, please visit [Building locally](#building-locally-using-docker-only-for-databases).
-This is highly recommended when running Docker on non-linux OS due to high IO overhead from running [Docker in virtualized environments](https://docs.docker.com/docker-for-mac/osxfs/#performance-issues-solutions-and-roadmap).
+This is highly recommended when running Docker on a non-Linux OS due to high IO overhead from running [Docker in virtualized environments](https://docs.docker.com/docker-for-mac/osxfs/#performance-issues-solutions-and-roadmap).

 To build and test the project: